 No matter what the medium or environment, I am all about learning new techniques and applying them to every project I undertake.
 Whether I’m designing a set or directing a show in theatre, editing a video or creating a website, I’m in love with novelty and experimentation.

 A lot of artists have a defining style or a central theme.
 I tend towards clean, minimalist design.
 I take my inspiration from the natural world or from a particular piece of music.
 Even a particular color or theme might motivate my work.
 Artists I admire most (Salvador Dali, Rene Magritte, M. C. Escher and Georgia O’Keeffe) all present different aspects of artistic quality I appreciate, but I find as much inspiration in the works of Jim Henson, Brian Froud and Alan Lee.

 I have eclectic taste in music as well.
-One day I might be more interested in show tunes.
-The next, I'm listening to folk music or classic rock.
-Sometimes I shift between these and Alternative, or heavy metal.
-Strong percussion, raw emotional storytelling, complex melody - mood is as important to me as experimentation.
+One day I’m belting out show tunes.
+The next, I’m listening to folk music or classic rock.
+I shift easily between alternative, heavy metal and new age.
+Strong percussion, raw emotional storytelling, complex melody – that’s what’s most important to me.

 It isn’t unusual for me to explore a medium until I think I have an understanding of how it works and then move on.
 Whatever medium I choose at the moment, I tend to sink into deeply.
 I learn best by doing rather than reading, and my artworks reflect that itch for exploration and mastery.
 I translate these values into the art I create, in whatever medium I’m developing.